These 1964 Alaska Earthquake Stories are amazing accounts from survivors of the biggest earthquake ever recorded in North America.

 Great Alaskan Earthquake

 My older brother Norman and I were shopping downtown at JC Penney's Department store.
-The time: 5:336 p.m. and 14 seconds.
-Panic Swept Over Us. …
+At 5:36 p.m. and 14 seconds, panic swept over us.
+A big jolt. …

 I'll Never Forget